 Summer holidays in Marmaris

 Marmaris is located along the spectacular Turkish Riviera on the country’s Mediterranean coast with the closest airport being Dalaman.
-During the high season when the weather is very hot in Marmaris, several flights serving this route a day from the United Kingdom.
+During the high season when the weather is very hot in Marmaris, several flights serve this route a day from the United Kingdom.

-I understand why it is becoming more popular with the British, for package holidays, like to Oludeniz Dalaman Turkey
+I understand why it is becoming more popular with the British, for package holidays, like Oludeniz Dalaman Turkey

 ⇒ Do you require a visa or covid test for Marmaris Dalaman before you go?
 You can check to see if you do and if there are any other requirements.